dojo/docs/dojox/gfx.rst

 -----------

 From 1.9, SVG Filters are supported on any shapes through the new Shape.setFilter(filterArg) method (defined when the dojox/gfx/shapeext module is required), where the filterArg parameter is an object that defines the filter properties.
 In addition to this new method, a convenient API is provided in the dojox/gfx/filters module that makes writing filters easier.
 Note that the dojox/gfx/filters module must be required **in addition to** the dojox/gfx/svgext module.

 A filter defines a graphic effect applied on a shape (Group included), as specified by the SVG specification (http://www.w3.org/TR/SVG/filters.html).
 It is the result of the combination of one or multiple pixel operations (called filter primitives).
 By combining primitives, a developer can build complex visual effects that are then applied on the rendering of a shape (the shape geometry is not impacted by a filter).

 Using the predefined filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because writing such filter effect can be tedious, the dojox/gfx/filters module comes with a set of predefined, ready-to-use filters, organized
-by category : convolutions, shadows, blurs, colors, miscs, reliefs and texture.
-Please see the dojox/gfx/filters API documentation
+Because writing such filter effect can be tedious, the dojox/gfx/filters module comes with a set of predefined, ready-to-use filters, organized by category : convolutions, shadows, blurs, colors, miscs, reliefs and texture.
+Each category is defined by a corresponding property on the filters module (e.g. filters.convolutions) and filters by a corresponding property (in fact, a function) on the category (e.g filters.convolutions.verticalEdges).
-for the full list of available filters or the dojox/gfx/tests/test_filters.html test and the dojox/gfx/demos/filters.html demo to see them in action.
-Each category is defined by a corresponding
+Please refer to the dojox/gfx/filters API documentation for the full list of available filters or the dojox/gfx/tests/test_filters.html test and the dojox/gfx/demos/filters.html demo to see them in action.
-property on the filters module (e.g. filters.convolutions) and filters by a corresponding property (in fact, a function) on the category (e.g filters.convolutions.verticalEdges).

 The following picture shows the result of the predefined filters.miscs.fuzzy filter applied on the parent shape (a Group) of a gfx drawing:

 .. image :: ./gfx/fuzzy.png